TheZalli/roller_repl/README.md

     * Floats
     * Might need the type system for most idiomatic implementation
 * Maybe use reference counted or copy-on-write values, or maybe even garbage collecting
+    * Current implementation is pretty inefficient and copies data a lot
 * References
     * Maybe even move from copy-semantics to reference-semantics
+* Symbol prefix operators/function values
+    * Prefixed with the backtick (`` `)
+* Identifier infix operators
+    * Also prefixed with the backtick
 * Some unit tests...

 ## Possible plans for future